eiwuert/taxi/public/docs/source/index.md

 # Change log

 <aside class="notice">
-HEAD UP! new changes to API will be here as refrence.
+HEAD UP! new changes to API will be here as reference.
 </aside>

 * created_at and updated_at property removed from client and driver profile.